paulh002/sdrberry/README.md

 Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor) copy the cfg file (in install directory) to the home dir

+Remote control is possible with the use of framebuffer-vnc https://github.com/ponty/framebuffer-vncserver a config file is in the install directory.
+Check the event number for the touch and keyboard device and adjust the device number like event1 accordingly

 installation instruction in install_guide.txt install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)